JaapHaitsma/pdf2epub/README.md

-# pdf2epub (uv project)
+# pdf2epub

 Convert a PDF to an EPUB using Google Gemini (2.5 Pro) with a simple, resilient CLI.
+This project has been vibe coded with Github copilot with GPT-5 (previe)

 ## Highlights

+-   Conversion is done Section by Section (TOC, Introduction, Chapter 1, Chapter 2, etc).
--   Section-by-section conversion only (stable default).
-Titles and numbering (e.g., “Chapter 3”, “1.2.4”) are preserved in XHTML and TOC.
+-   Titles and numbering (e.g., “Chapter 3”, “1.2.4”) are preserved in XHTML and TOC.
 -   Image detection via Gemini + cropping via PyMuPDF; embeds images under `OEBPS/images/` and rewrites `<img>` refs.
 -   Skips decorative boxes/lines around text using geometry heuristics (no borders/highlights/separators).
 -   Optional cover image support: